💬 Communication Statistics 2026

 We looked to understand the impact that the use of a project management tool can have within businesses.

-58% of people say they have a good idea of what others in their team are working on at any given time – but this rises to 70% among people who use a project management tool to communicate with both clients and co-workers.
+69% of people say they have a good idea of what others in their team are working on at any given time – but this increases dramatically to 100% for those that use a project management tool to chat with their internal team and clients.

-77% of people who primarily use a project management tool to communicate with co-workers say it leads to improved internal communication.
-74% say it leads to better internal efficiency, 64% say it delivers an increased rate of project success.
-53% say it leads to improved client communication.
-49% say it leads to a better customer experience, and 26% associate it with better employee wellbeing.
+66% say it leads to better internal efficiency, 52% say it delivers an increased rate of project success.
+42% say it leads to improved client communication.
+35% say it leads to a better customer experience, and 19% associate it with better employee wellbeing.